 Flash sale purchase: they only bought because the products and services were discounted.

-One-time purchase: their needs have since been met or they no longer require your product or services.
+One-time or short-term purchase: their needs have since been met or they no longer require your product or services.

 Cluttered inboxes: they have cluttered inboxes so are not receiving your emails.

 Competition: Another brand with similar products or services could be top of mind because of marketing efforts or new/improved products

 Holes in your product or service: It could be that your customer was interested in one thing your business does, but is lacking a feature, service, or product they need to make the investment worthwhile

 A win-back campaign can address these reasons either directly (in cases where you have data to support why the customer is inactive) or indirectly (in cases where a reason is not supplied).
 Once you’ve addressed this, you’ll be able to make a data-driven decision about which customers come back, which are engaged with your content and worth keeping as subscribers, and which to sunset.

 When should you send a win-back email?